qsimeon/worm-graph/README.md

     ```

 **Note:**
-* Please ensure to carry out this step, otherwise you may encounter `ModuleNotFoundError` later on.
+* Please ensure to carry out that last step; otherwise you may encounter `ModuleNotFoundError` later on.

 * You can check if the environment was successfully installed by running `conda env list` or `conda info --envs`.